 If it is Pending, then in 1-2 business days Expensify will administer 3 test transactions to your withdrawal account.

 Once these transactions - 2 deposits and 1 withdrawal - have posted to your account, go to your Inbox page and you will be prompted to enter the transaction amounts.

 Step 9: You're done!
 A withdrawal account that is successful should appear like this:

 Set up a PayPal reimbursement account

 You may also choose to reimburse employees via PayPal if both you and the employee have PayPal accounts.
-You will not be able to pay to an employee's bank account.
+You will not be able to pay to an employee via PayPal if they have setup a direct deposit bank account.

 Please note that withdraw accounts must be verified PayPal accounts, in that they must have a bank account attached to them.
 There is usually a $0.50 fee charged by PayPal for reimbursing reports, but this has been waived as a part of our special promotion.

 - Go to Settings > Your Account > Reimbursement, scroll to PayPal Reimbursement Accounts.